PACER PROGRAM OUTLINE

 - Use appropriate assessment tools based on their “utility” for purpose, based on validity, reliability, educational effect, feasibility and acceptability.

-Emphasis during the training was on building relationships, trust and accountability in the interprofessional faculty teams; building clinical teams; confronting team challenges; improving the patient experience; improving the learner experience; leadership; and change management.
-Faculty from 27 different primary care residencies were present at the meeting, including faculty from the fields of medicine, nursing, physician assistant, pharmacy, and behavioral health, for a total of over 100 attendees.
+Emphasis during the training was on building relationships, trust and accountability in the interprofessional (IP) faculty teams; confronting team challenges; improving the patient experience; improving the learner experience; leadership; and change management.

 The receipt of longitudinal coaching by talented experts who understand the participating institution’s context can assist with problem solving, strategy development, new approaches and ideas, culture change and building momentum.
 In addition, coaching/guidance on practical steps needed to operationalize PCMH concepts and create interprofessional clinical learning experiences when participants return home is an additional catalyst.
 A group of faculty from medicine, nursing and pharmacy, with real life experiences with primary care practice transformation and interprofessional education will serve as expert coaches.